SERVING AND GROWING YOUR INTERNATIONAL STUDENT ENROLLMENTS

 English Language Proficiency Requirement: Our office of International & English Language Programs (IELP) offers options for students who must take additional courses to satisfy the English Language Proficiency Requirement (ELPR) before graduation, or who simply need extra language support through IELP’s Academic English Program.

-Another IELP offering, the Graduate Preparation Program, is a four-week intensive summer orientation session in August each year.
+Another IELP offering, the Graduate School Preparation Program, is a five-week intensive summer orientation session in August each year.
 It helps new enrollees build peer networks and learn how to be successful as a graduate student in the United States.

 “Most students take it because they want to, not because they need to,” Janusch says.
 “What students talk about the most about the GPP program in addition to the English language preparation they receive, is that they build an important support group with their cohort.
 It really sets them up for success for their graduate studies.”